meilisearch/documentation/main_concept/indexes.md

 Thus, if a `title` field is defined before a `description` field, its content will be considered more relevant to a search query than that of a "description" field.
 <!-- <Badge text="soon" type="warn"/> -->

+Which means that if you search for something that matches in the `description` of the document _A_ and in the `title` of the document _B_, the document _B_ will be considered better than the document _A_.
+You can read more about these rules [in the ranking section][1].

+[1]: /advanced_guides/ranking.html#ranking-rules

 <!-- TODO change doc link -->
-::: warning
+::: tip
-The order of the document fields has a huge impact on the relevancy.
+The **order of the document fields has a huge impact on the relevancy**.
 So please order fields from the most important to the less.
-You can read more about that on [the documents page](/main_concept/documents.md).
 :::

 ### Example